 Fruit-feeding butterfly assemblages were sampled between November 2016 and March 2017, that correspond to summer season at Southern Hemisphere and which is the best period of the year for sampling butterflies in the Atlantic Forest (Iserhard, Romanowski, Richter, & Mendonça, 2017).
-We adopted standardized methods for sampling fruit-feeding butterflies in the Neotropical region (Freitas et al., 2020), that consist in install five traps per sampling unit (SU) and the traps was baited with a mixture of mashed banana and sugarcane juice (Freitas et al., 2020).
-We performed monthly surveys at six sites of native forest within FLONA-SFP for five months, resulting in five temporal replications.
-In each month (our sampling occasion) the traps remained open for eight to ten consecutive days and every 48h the traps were checked and the bait replaced.
-In each site we sampled the assemblages of fruit-feeding butterflies in the canopy (~15 m above the ground, inside canopy tree crowns) and in the understory (1.5 m above the ground) and each stratum was considered as one SU.
-During each sampling occasion we measured daily the temperature of the base of each trap using an infrared thermometer (GM-300, Benetech®).
-We summarized this temperature measure to describe the average temperature per stratum for each site (Santos et al., 2017).
+We adopted standardized methods for sampling fruit-feeding butterflies in the Neotropical region (Freitas et al., 2020), that consist in install five traps per sampling unit, which were baited with a mixture of mashed banana and sugarcane juice (Freitas et al., 2020).
+We performed monthly surveys at six sites of native forest within FLONA-SFP for five months.
+In each month, the traps remained open for eight to ten consecutive days and every 48h the traps were checked and the bait replaced totalizing a sampling effort of the 1260 trap-days (10 traps × 6 sampling units × 21 days).
+In each site we sampled the assemblages of fruit-feeding butterflies in the canopy (~15 m above the ground, inside canopy tree crowns) and in the understory (1.5 m above the ground) and each stratum was considered as one independent sampling unit.
+In every trap checking, we measured the temperature of the base of each trap using an infrared thermometer (GM-300, Benetech®).

 Community model for abundance data

-The community N-mixture abundance model (Kéry & Royle, 2016; Yamaura et al., 2011; Yamaura, Kéry, & Andrew Royle, 2016) was employed to estimate uncertainties across the diversity measures for fruit-feeding butterflies.
-This model estimates the true abundance for the assemblage as a whole and for each stratum ((Zipkin, Andrew Royle, Dawson, & Bates, 2010)Kéry & Royle, 2016), and community-level species richness as a derived parameter (Kéry & Royle, 2016, Yamaura et al., 2016).
+We employed a modification of the DRY (Dorazio-Royle-Yamaura) model (Kéry & Royle, 2016; Yamaura et al., 2011; Yamaura, Kéry, & Andrew Royle, 2016) to estimate uncertainties in the individual counts for fruit-feeding butterflies.
+The modifications allows that the model estimates the mean abundance (λik) and detection probability (pijk) for each stratum (Zipkin, Andrew Royle, Dawson, & Bates, 2010).
 We assumed that local abundance remained unchanged during the survey (i.e. closure assumption, Kéry et al., 2005) since we sampled in a narrow-time window, and that mean abundance and detection probability were independent among species.
+Abundance for each species k at each site i is a latent variable (i.e. imperfectly observed) called Nik, which follows a Poisson distribution:

+Nik~ Poissonλik

-Abundance for each species k at each site i is a latent variable (i.e. imperfectly observed) called Nik, which follows a Poisson distribution, with the expectation that means are equal to λik.
-We assumed that mean abundance λik varied among sites depending on species random effects and if point i was in the canopy (Strata = 0) or the understory (Strata = 1), thus allowing species-level effects to differ between the two strata (Zipkin et al., 2010).
-We also included mean abundance λik as varying depending on the mean temperature obtained from base of the traps of each site i (Temp).
-We performed the model using a log-link function, as follows:
+where λik is the expected abundance.
+We assumed that λik varied among sites depending on species random effects and if point i was in the canopy (Strata = 0) or the understory (Strata = 1), thus allowing species-level effects to differ between the two strata (Zipkin et al., 2010).
+We also included a slope for the mean temperature obtained from base of the traps of each site i (Temp) and add two random site effects, because samplings were repeated in time (sampling months, sm) in the same sampling units (su), and hence their measures are not independent within them.
+We fit the model for biological process using a log-link function, as follows:

-logλik=β.cank×1-Stratai+β.undk×Stratai+β1 ×Tempi
+logλik=β.cank×1-Stratai+β.undk×Stratai+β1 ×Tempi+ssuik+msmik

-where β.can and β.und are the species-specific intercepts for canopy an understory, respectively, and β1 is the slope for the temperature effect.
-Further, we estimate the presence/absence matrix Zik, of where a species occurs if its local abundance is greater than zero (Nik>0).
-We chose not to employ data augmentation due to our interest in site-level patterns of diversity (Si et al., 2018).
+where β.can and β.und are the species-specific intercepts for canopy an understory, respectively, β1 is the slope for the temperature effect, s and m are the random effects for six sampling units and five sampling months.